As an Amazon Associate we earn from qualifying purchases.

-Over the last few years in San Diego, we’ve been getting a new wave of breakfast and brunch restaurants.
+Over the last few years in San Diego, I’ve been getting a new wave of breakfast and brunch restaurants.
 One of the big trends across each is the prevalence of a dutch baby or “german” style pancake.
-Today we’ll look at a classic recipe for a dutch baby so you can skip the brunch lines and enjoy these sweet treats anytime you want.
+Today I’ll look at a classic recipe for a dutch baby so you can skip the brunch lines and enjoy these sweet treats anytime you want.

 What is a Dutch Baby?